 Hurricane Dorian made landfall at around noon yesterday, Sunday, September 1, over Marsh Harbour on Great Abaco where it has severely damaged parts of the island's chain.
 Grand Bahama Island continues to experience catastrophic winds and storm surge as Hurricane Dorian inches westward at about one mile per hour.

-Islands that were not impacted by Hurricane Dorian remain open and are receiving visitors.
-In the Northwest Bahamas these include The Bahamas capital of Nassau, as well as neighboring Paradise Island, remain open but are experiencing periods of rain.
-Islands in the Southeastern and Central Bahamas remain unaffected including The Exumas, Cat Island, San Salvador, Rum Cay, Long Island, Acklins/Crooked Island, Ragged Island, Mayaguana and Inagua.
+Severe and widespread flooding in parts of the Northwest and Central Bahamas has been reported.
+The Bahamian capital of Nassau, as well as neighboring Paradise Island, remain open but are experiencing periods of rain.
+Islands in the Southeastern and Central Bahamas remain unaffected, including The Exumas, Cat Island, San Salvador, Long Island, Acklins/Crooked Island, Mayaguana and Inagua.

 - Lynden Pindling International Airport (LPIA) in Nassau remains open.
-There have been flight cancellations and travelers should contact their airlines directly for any schedule changes.
+Travelers should contact their airlines directly for any schedule changes.
 The next update will be issued at 3:00 p.m.
 EDT.